2019 OPEN HOUSE DATES

-For 37 years, more than 1,500 of students have lofted and built more than 100 vessels ranging from 8 to 50 feet.
-Learn more about joining this legacy of problem-solvers by registering for the Boat School’s Admission Open House.
+For 38 years, more than 1,500 students have lofted and built more than 100 vessels ranging from 8 to 50 feet.
+In 2018 we started a Marine Systems program training the next generation of marine technicians.
+Learn more about joining this legacy by registering for the Boat School’s Admissions Open House.

 OPEN HOUSE EVENTS

-The Boat School’s Port Hadlock Heritage Campus is located on the waterfront in lower Port Hadlock, Washington, a quiet town surrounded by the natural beauty of the Olympic Peninsula.
-The six acre campus includes 14,500 square feet of covered space and offers four distinct boatbuilding shops.
+The Boat School’s Port Hadlock Heritage Campus is located on the waterfront in Port Hadlock, Washington, a quiet town surrounded by the natural beauty of the Olympic Peninsula.
+Located 1.5 hours from Seattle, the seven acre campus includes 14,500 square feet of covered space and offers a marine systems shop and four boatbuilding shops.
 Our neighbors include more than 100 maritime businesses on Port Townsend Bay.
-Just 10 mintues north lies the city of Port Townsend known for is charming Victorian architecture and its reputation as the ‘wooden boat mecca of the west”.
-Many festivals are hosted here during the summer months, including the Port Townsend Wooden Boat Festival which is one of the largest wooden boat festivals in the country.
-The school is located 1.5 hours from Seattle.
+Just 10 minutes north lies the city of Port Townsend known for its charming Victorian architecture and rich maritime history.
+Port Townsend is home to the Wooden Boat Festival, one of the largest wooden boat festivals in the world.